 Spark has always enjoyed the friendship and partnership of forward-thinking individuals, schools and companies.
 The Spark Advisory Council, Community Boards and Juries include some of the greatest of designers and some of the hottest young talent.
 Spark corporate support has included companies like Hewlett-Packard, Whirlpool and Autodesk.

 Spark works with major schools and universities, assisting in co-promotion of events, interchange programs and advanced studies.

-Even though Spark is a young competition, now in its 8th cycle, participants have flocked to it from around the world.
+Even though Spark is a young competition, participants have flocked to it from around the world.
 Top designers, design firms and major companies like Philips, Google, Whirlpool, Fitbit, Samsung, Dell, HP, BMW and many more all compete for the highest honors that Spark bestows.

 Why companies join SPARK